chuckstack/chuckstack.github.io/src-ls/getting-started.md

 ## Which Linux Version

-- PopOS is our preference for laptops and desktops.
-PopOS is an Debian variant.
+- PopOS is our strong preference for laptops and desktops.
+PopOS is an Debian variant that gives you many usability improvements over vanilla gnome.
 - [Debian](./tool-linux.md#debian) is our preference for servers, containers and headless virtual machines.
 - [NixOS](./tool-linux.md#nix) is a more challenging and more capable option.
 - Ubuntu is also acceptable.
 Ubuntu is a Debian variant.